nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/response-headers.md

 ## Response Header Filter

-In this guide, we'll begin by configuring an app with custom headers and a straightforward HTTPRoute.
+We'll begin by configuring an app with custom headers and a straightforward HTTPRoute.
 We'll then observe the server response in relation to header responses.
 Next, we'll delve into modifying some of those headers using an HTTPRoute with filters to modify *response* headers.
 Our aim will be to verify whether the server responds with the modified headers.

 ### Deploy the Headers application